Shahnas-P/dev-tinder/homeWork.md

   - Add API Level Validation on PATCH Request and Signup post API
   - Data Sanitization : Add API Validation for each fields

+### 31-10-2025
+  - Install Validator
+  - Explore Validator library function and use validator function for password ,email and photo url

  ## Notes :
  - Schema
     - Blueprint defining the structure of documents
  - Model
     - Class (created from schema) that represents a MongoDB collection

+ - NEVER TRUST req.body